Abd al-Rahim ibn Ilyas

 Abd al-Rahim ibn Ilyas ibn Ahmad ibn al-Mahdi (عبد الرحيم ابن إلياس ابن احمد بن المهدي) was a member of the Fatimid dynasty who was named heir-apparent by the caliph al-Hakim bi-Amr Allah in 1013.
 When al-Hakim was murdered in 1021, he was sidelined in favour of al-Hakim's son, Ali al-Zahir, arrested and imprisoned.
-He died in captivity, officially by his own hands, but likely assassinated by the real power behind al-Zahir's throne, the princess Sitt al-Mulk.
+He died in captivity, officially by his own hands, or assassinated by the real power behind al-Zahir's throne, the princess Sitt al-Mulk.

 Life

 Nomination as heir-apparent

 Ibn Ilyas was a descendant of the first Fatimid caliph, al-Mahdi Billah (r.
 909–934).
 The son of a Christian woman, nothing is known of his early life until he appears in the chronicles in 1013, when the reigning caliph, al-Hakim bi-Amr Allah (r.
 996–1021) chose to name him as his heir-apparent.
 Before the official designation, al-Hakim took care to elevate Ibn Ilyas's status.
 In June 1013, he wed two of Ibn Ilyas's daughters with the widows of the executed vizier, Husayn ibn Jawhar.
 Shortly after, during the Eid al-Adha festivities, Ibn Ilyas substituted for the caliph, and a formal proclamation as heir-apparent, with the traditional title of walī ʿahd al-muslimīn, followed in September or October of the same year.
 A section of the caliphal palaces was assigned to his use, his name added to the caliph's in coinage and banners, and the Fatimid army took an oath of allegiance to him.
 He was accorded all caliphal insignia, apart from the ceremonial parasol (miẓalla).
 Over the next months and years, Ibn Ilyas is frequently mentioned substituting for al-Hakim in public ceremonies and in the hearing of petitions.